rohilshah95/BotsUp/AcceptanceTesting.md

 **Title**: Perform code analysis on source file.

 **Description**: This test case verifies if the bot performs static code analysis on an uploaded source file and returns the list of issues if any.
+Note: This test case is also relevant when a user sends a snippet using Slack's snippet feature.

-**Pre-conditions**: User has access to Slack, logs into Slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel and mention the bot using '@') and accesses the chat bot window .
+**Pre-conditions**: User has access to Slack, logs into Slack and accesses the bot via a channel or direct message.
+Note: Due to limitations in the Slack API, only the admin can upload files as a direct message; other users should upload the file to a channel by mentioning the bot using '@'.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------